ylfzr/DynaMS-subset-selection/README.md

 # DynaMS: Dyanmic Margin Selection for Efficient Deep Learning

 This repository contains the implementation of our paper ["DynaMS: Dyanmic Margin Selection for Efficient Deep Learning "](https://openreview.net/pdf?id=7oPAgqxNb20) in ICLR 2023.
 We propose dynamic margin selection to accelerate training by dynamically pruning samples that are less imformative.
-(Coming soon, currently the implementation is under the compliance and security review process.)
+(Coming soon, currently the implementation is under the compliance review process of the company.)

 An overall illustration is presented below: